liebermeister/model-balancing/README.md

 For HTML documentation of the matlab code, see `matlab/doc`.
 For help in matlab, please type `help model-balancing`.

 ### Python
-For using model balancing in python, please refer to our [Read The Docs](https://model-balancing.readthedocs.io/en/latest/index.html) page.
+For using model balancing in python, please refer to our [Read The Docs](https://model-balancing.readthedocs.io/en/latest/index.html) page, and the code itself is found on [our GitLab repository](https://gitlab.com/elad.noor/model-balancing)

 ### Example models
 Example model and data files can be found in the folder "resources".